tarwn/lessthandot-hugo/blogs/content/posts/2012-06-11-the-tech-on-tap-v1.md

   <img src="/wp-content/uploads/users/grrlgeek/ToT12Beer.jpg?mtime=1339462924" alt="" />
 </p>

 7. Our fantastic sponsors – [Dell][6], [Idera][7], and [Oracular][8].
 The willingness of national and local sponsors to contribute to the local tech community continues to amaze me.
-I’m always grateful.
+I'm always grateful.

 6. Finding out about the [Fox Valley  Sharepoint and BI user group][9].